guillaumecherel/conduktor-coding-challenge/software-development/README.md

 ```
 kafka-test/produce_msgs.sh
 ```

-In the application user interface started with `sbt run`, connect to the test kafka broker at the address `localhost` and port `9092`, select one of the topics that appear to see the records.
+Wait for the topics to be created on the service.
+Once the kafka service has started and topics were created, connect to the test kafka broker by entering `localhost:9092` in the application bootstrap address field.
+Optionally, enter additionnal properties to send to the KafkaAdmin and KafkaConsumer in the right-hand panel.
+Select one of the topics that appear to see the records and the partitions to consume from.

-Stop the kafka service
+When finished, stop the kafka service with:

 ```
 docker-compose -f kafka-test/docker-compose.yml down